 There is a village in Russia called Tsovkra where every resident can tightrope walk.
 It is a tradition that dates back over 100 years but no one knows how it started.

-When Shakira was in second grade, she was rejected for the school choir because her vibrato was too strong.
+When Shakira was in second grade, she was rejected by the school choir because her vibrato was too strong.
 The music teacher told her that she sounded like a goat.

 Julius Caesar’s only son, Caesarion, was the last Pharaoh of Egypt.
 Even though Cleopatra swears he is Caesar’s son, Caesar never officially acknowledged him.